benjamingutgar/active-directory-detection-engineering-lab/docs/windows-audit-policy.md

 ## 1. Purpose

-The goal of this configuration is to enable the Windows Security events required for the four simulated scenarios:
+The goal of this configuration is to enable the Windows Security events required for the five simulated scenarios:

 | Scenario | Technique | Required Events |
 |---|---|---|